 - Restart computer to restore a fresh “Driver settings”.

-Move to Network facet connect to desired network and cheer.
+Move to Network facet connect to the desired network and cheer.